- Nearly a 360-degree view

 - Excellent star viewing

 Just a short drive from Blackheath and a further 400m walk from the car park is a magnificent viewing platform.
-Once you emerge from the bush you start to descend to the cliff face along a narrow track and eventually reach Pulpit Rock where you have a nearly 360 degree view of the Grose valley, with Govetts leap in the distance.
+Once you emerge from the bush you start to descend to the cliff face along a narrow track and eventually reach Pulpit Rock where you have a nearly 360 degree view of the Grose valley, with Govetts Leap in the distance.

-Their are multiple viewing platforms and each one offers its own unique vantage point, but if you follow the track right to the end you can descend down a steep set of stairs to another platform where it really feels like you’re deeply immersed in the valley.
+There are multiple viewing platforms and each one offers its own unique vantage point, but if you follow the track right to the end you can descend down a steep set of stairs to another platform where it really feels like you’re deeply immersed in the valley.
 The surrounding cliffs also offer fairly good protection from the cold winter winds, although the track could become slippery and a little tricky in the wet.

 There are several benches scattered around the place so if you manage to remember food as well as the camera it would be the perfect spot for a picnic.
 If you have young kids there is no need to worry as it is entirely fenced off so there is no chance of any unwanted base jumping.